Vegetarian Federal Union: Later developments and dissolution

 Participation beyond Britain remained limited.
-Annual and semi-annual meetings were routinely held in London, and overseas representation was often by proxy rather than in person, a practice criticised by American counterparts.
-By the mid-1900s VFU international congresses had little non-British input and were sometimes paired with functions of London associations.
+Annual and semi-annual meetings were usually held in London, and overseas representation was often by proxy rather than in person, a practice criticised by American counterparts.
+By the mid-1900s, VFU international congresses had little non-British input and were sometimes held alongside functions of London associations.

-In 1908 the Vegetarian Society spearheaded an initiative that led to the creation of the International Vegetarian Union at the first World Vegetarian Congress in Dresden; the VFU and London bodies sent letters of support but no delegates.
+In 1908 the Vegetarian Society led an initiative that resulted in the creation of the International Vegetarian Union at the first World Vegetarian Congress in Dresden; the VFU and London bodies sent letters of support but no delegates.

-The Vegetarian continued for a time as the organ of the VFU, yet by 1911 the union's congresses had become local London gatherings and it lapsed soon after.
+The Vegetarian continued for a time as the organ of the VFU, but by 1911 the union's congresses had become local London gatherings.
+The VFU lapsed soon after.